Martin Luther King Jr. assassination location.

 On April 23rd, 1998, Ray died in prison at the age of 70.

-Where was Martin Luther King shot?
+Martin Luther King Jr. assassination location

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

-GPS coordinates.
+GPS coordinates

 The latitude and longitude coordinates for the motel are: